 The first exercise took place in 2008 as a joint event between Swedish and Estonian universities organized by the Swedish National Defence College and the Estonian Defence Forces.
 It was followed by the Baltic Cyber Shield in 2010 which was organised together with Swedish National Defence College (SNDC) with support from various Swedish institutions and the Estonian Cyber Defence League.

 We are also contributing to the NATO Cyber Defence Exercise (Cyber Coalition) since 2009 by helping to plan, develop, and execute the exercise.
-Cyber Coalition is a procedural exercise with technical components.
-It is designed to give its participants a better understanding of NATO’s Cyber Defence capabilities and to identify areas for improvement within the NATO-wide Cyber Defence community.
+Cyber Coalition is designed to give its participants a better understanding of NATO’s Cyber Defence capabilities and to identify areas for improvement within the NATO-wide Cyber Defence community.